recursivefunk/luvely/README.md

 ![Alt text](logging-out.png "Logging Out")

 The above code is taken from test/test.js - run it to see PIMP in action.
 More features (and real tests) coming soon

-*DISCLAIMER*
-Project name is for giggles.
-I do NOT support the exploitation of women.